conglomerate/wan-optimizer-onug-spring-2014/README.md

 traffic.
 The cost savings from using less expensive links may therefore be substantial when scaled to enterprises with many branch locations.
 In addition, we aim to provide a simple management interface that provides central configuration and transparent policy distribution.
+Finally, we aim to collect application statistics.

 Challenges
 --